 Academic references/letters of recommendation, which support intellectual ability, academic achievement, motivation, ability to work in a group.

-Research proposal This should be in English and no more than 1000 words.
-This will be assessed for: your reasons for applying; the coherence of the proposal; evidence of motivation for and understanding of the proposed area of study; the ability to present a reasoned case in English.
+Statement of purpose This should be in English and no more than 1000 words.
+This will be assessed for: your reasons for applying; evidence of motivation for and understanding of the proposed area of study; the ability to present a reasoned case in English.

 Performance at interview(s) Interviews are normally held as part of the admissions process.
 Applicants will be shortlisted for interview based on the aforementioned criteria as well as an enthusiasm for the proposed area of study, over and above what would be expected from an undergraduate course of instruction.
 The latter criteria might be demonstrated by, for example, having undertaken independent fieldwork or research, vacation employment in a relevant discipline, or having already made research publications or presentations.
 Interviews are in person or by Skype with video, take up to 30 minutes and are conducted by a panel of two or more interviewers.
 Applicants will be asked to talk about any research project(s) that they may have pursued and questioned on aspects of their research training to date, understanding of the proposed area of study and motivation for doing a DPhil/MSc by Research.